uber/prototool/README.md

 ##### `prototool generate`

 Compile your Protobuf files and generate stubs according to the rules in your `prototool.yaml` or `prototool.json` file.

+See [etc/config/example/prototool.yaml](etc/config/example/prototool.yaml) for all available options.
+There are special options available for Golang plugins, and plugins that output a single file instead of a set of files.
+Specifically, you can output a single JAR for the built-in `protoc` `java` plugin, and you can output a file with the serialized `FileDescriptorSet` using the built-in `protoc` `descriptor_set` plugin, optionally also calling `--include_imports` and/or `--include_source_info`.

-See [example/idl/uber/prototool.yaml](example/idl/uber/prototool.yaml) for an example.
+See [example/idl/uber/prototool.yaml](example/idl/uber/prototool.yaml) for a full example.

 ##### `prototool lint`